evershinemj/browsers/edge.md

 # configure home page
 > in settings, navigate down to `set your home page`, still select `specific page`, and input the specific site

+# developer mode
+## elements(DOM explorer)
+note that this tab is used for easy navigation of the DOM tree, rather than viewing the overall html source.
+## console
+## debug
+edge debug uses classic icon(red ball) to signify a breakpoint.